PINGYANG-PY/bus_arrival_time_prediction/README.md

 1. The generated figures and results are saved in folder ./output/....
 2. Include the folder “sampen" in the working directory for calculating sample entropy.

-TOFIX: The run-time SettingWithCopyWarning warnings are due to the use of pd.Datafram.loc[index][field], instead of pd.Datafram.loc[index,field].

 ## Part B